Sonja Morgan

-Sonja Morgan (née Tremont; born November 25, 1963) is an American television personality, socialite, entrepreneur and philanthropist.
+Sonja Morgan (née Tremont; born November 25, 1963) is an American television personality.
 She is popularly known for her starring role on the Bravo reality television series The Real Housewives of New York City.

 Early life

 Sonja Tremont was born on 25 November 1963, in Albany, New York, to parents Dennis Howard Tremont and Sandra Cooper (née Quell).
-Her grandfather and father ran a lumber company in Averill Park, New York.
+Her grandfather and father ran a lumber company in Averill Park, New York, the town where Sonja was raised.
 She is of German, English, and Luxembourgish ancestry.
 Her ancestor Nicholas Tremont arrived in the United States sometime before 1880.